 Essentially, green infrastructure filters and absorbs stormwater where it falls, and can include:

-- Community Scale: plant or soil systems, permeable pavement or other permeable surfaces or substrates, stormwater harvest and reuse, or landscaping to store, infiltrate, or evaporate stormwater and reduce flows to sewer systems or to surface waters.
+Plant or soil systems, permeable pavement or other permeable surfaces or substrates evaporate stormwater and reduce flows to sewer systems or to surface waters.
 Even rain barrels against a house store water that could otherwise contribute to a flood.

-- Urban Scale: row of trees along a major city street, or greening an alleyway.
-Neighborhood scale green infrastructure could include acres of open park space outside a city center, planting rain gardens or constructing a wetland near a residential housing complex.
+Neighborhood scale green infrastructure could include acres of open public outdoor space outside a city center, planting rain gardens or constructing a wetland near a residential housing complex as key components of your municipal planning

-Consider these Modern Parks & Recreation Department Tips for more options.
+Consider these Modern Parks & Recreation Department Tips for more information.

 Tornado Resistant Structures

-- Building to IBHS Fortified standards to limit severe and catastrophic damage to buildings.
+• Building to IBHS Fortified standards: this limits severe and catastrophic damage to buildings

 Follow along for more helpful Government Tornado Mitigation & Disaster Planning Tips.